Life Issues Day

 SENIOR- No Greater Love

-The senior retreat is a overnight experience that is required of all students.
+The senior retreat is an overnight experience that is required of all students.
 Students will consider their gifts and talents and how each person can contribute to the greater good of the Church.
 Students will participate in activities, small group discussions, meals, Mass, Eucharistic Adoration, Reconciliation, and plenty of free time to enjoy each others company.

 Campus Ministry Volunteers

 We are always in need of students to help with Mass set up, retreats, supply drives, prayer services, and more.
 Additionally, we need students who are willing to serve in the various roles at Mass including lectors, singers, gift bearers, and servers.
-Follow Mrs. Johnson on Twitter to see what we’re up to! @TCHSMinistry

 Throughout the school year, we have 2 main school-wide collections.
 In November, we have a canned food drive to benefit our local food pantry.
 In December, we collect toys for children whose families are struggling.